 Safe, stable, affordable housing was first recognized as a human right in the 1948 Universal Declaration of Human Rights.
 Still, too many of our neighbors struggle with homelessness or housing insecurity.

-In October, the Leviticus closed a $3.85 million pre-development/acquisition loan for the purchase of a former Quality Inn in the Town of Ulster, just north of Kingston, for conversion to permanent and emergency affordable housing.
+In October, the Leviticus Fund closed a $3.85 million pre-development/acquisition loan to a nonprofit partner, RUPCO, for the purchase of a former Quality Inn in the Town of Ulster, just north of Kingston, for conversion to permanent and emergency affordable housing.

 The project will convert the 145-room hotel to approximately 81 apartments, including studios and 1-, 2- and 3-bedroom units.
 According to RUPCO, the need to address homelessness in Ulster County is clear and urgent.
 As of December 2021, there were at least 313 people who were homeless in Ulster County (including 63 families, 76 single men, and 58 single women.)